bcampbell/tb-notes/refactoring/cleanups.md

 # Smaller stuff

+## nsMsgDBFolder has IMAP-specific undelete support

+Currently nsMsgDBFolder has special IMAP paths for dealing with mark-as-delete.
+Should promote mark-as-deleted to general folder capability.

 ## nsIMsgFolder::incomingServerType could be ditched?

 If every folder has a server (which does seem to be the case with